 GENERATION 2 Abraham Gingerich b: Abt.
 1751 in Warwick Tp.
 Lancaster Co.
 Pennsylvania d: Bef.
 1809 in Preston, Ontario +Barbara Hunsicker b: 06 May 1754 in Lancaster Co.
 Pennsylvania d: 27 Jul 1799 in Lancaster Co.
 Pennsylvania

 GENERATION 3 Elizabeth Gingerich b: Abt.
 1775 in Lancaster Co.
 PA +David Burkholder b: 10 Sep 1772 in Lancaster Co.
 Pennsylvania d: 05 Oct 1843 in Barton Tp.
 Lincoln Co.
 Ontario

-To search for more articles on this surname, check the PERSI Index at Ancestry.com
+To search for more articles on this surname, consult the online PERSI Index at at Ancestry

 Once you have found an article you wish to read, you can obtain copies of by using the PERSI online order form

 Be sure to join my Mennonite Mailing List on Rootsweb!